Evaluation for Bariatric Surgery

 Psychological problems

-In some cases, a health problem linked to weight may go away after weight loss, but in other cases it may only partially go away, or may not improve at all.
+In some cases, a health problem linked to weight may go away after weight loss.
+But in other cases, it may only partly go away.
+Or it may not improve at all.
 People who get surgery tend to lose more weight than people who get medical treatment for their weight loss.
-This means that surgery is more likely to help with problems linked to obesity, such as diabetes or sleep apnea.
-But the results are not the same for everyone.
-Some people do not lose as much weight as they want after surgery.
+Surgery is likely to help with problems linked to obesity, such as diabetes or sleep apnea.
+But the results aren't the same for everyone.
+Some people don't lose as much weight as they want after surgery.

 Risks of bariatric surgery